I Historical background

 Further, as a matter of policy it may seem obviously preferable that a tactic manifestly aimed at avoiding the jurisdiction of the UPC should be capable of being met with a response that neutralises that tactic.
 However, the consequences of such an approach are not necessarily desirable.
 For example, by the same logic, a patentee could start proceedings as follows:

-- English Patents Court proceedings, including an application for an interim injunction taking the benefit of the low threshold to show only an arguable case; or
+- English Patents Court proceedings, including an application for an interim injunction taking the benefit of the low threshold to show only an arguable case;

-- Dutch summary proceedings for an interim injunction even if the patentee had delayed starting the case, because in the Netherlands, in patent infringement cases, delay seems not to be so crucial (such proceedings can be with or without Dutch main proceedings); or
+- Dutch summary proceedings for an interim injunction even if the patentee had delayed starting the case, because in the Netherlands, in patent infringement cases, delay seems not to be so crucial (such proceedings can be with or without Dutch main proceedings);

 - UPC proceedings for all other states, taking the benefit of the centralised procedure.